 Let us now ask how the density of wealth looks like when we allow for capital income risk only.
 Let us remind ourselves about the sources of capital income risk.
-First, ex-ante heterogeneity results from individuals drawing an initial interest rate with $\operatorname{Prob}(r(0) = r^{\text{low}}) = p_0$ .
+First, ex-ante heterogeneity results from individuals drawing an initial interest rate with $\operatorname{Prob}(r(0) = r^{\text{low}}) = p_0$.
 Second, ex-post heterogeneity follows from interest rates fluctuating over time.
-Third, there is type dependence (Gabaix et al., 2016) as individuals belong to different financial types, i.e. they differ in their arrival rates $\lambda_i^{\text{low}}$ and $\lambda_i^{\text{high}}$ that govern the transition between the low and the high-interest-rate regime.
+Third, there is type dependence (Gabaix et al., 2016) as individuals belong to different financial types, i.e. they differ in their arrival rates λ_i^{low} and λ_i^{high} that govern the transition between the low and the high-interest-rate regime.
 Pure capital income risk means the absence of any wage distribution, neither ex-ante, nor ex-post.

+We will therefore work with one wage

+$$\tilde{w}(\tau) = u(\tau)b(\tau) + (1 - u(\tau))w(\tau)$$ (28)

-We will therefore work with one wage which is a population-size weighted average of the wage $w(\tau)$ and unemployment benefits $b(\tau)$ .
-The initial density for wealth in 1986 will be the empirical density for wealth (and not the usual sub-densities which do not apply in the presence of an average wage $\tilde{w}(\tau)$ ).
+which is a population-size weighted average of the wage $w(\tau)$ and unemployment benefits $b(\tau)$.
+The initial density for wealth in 1986 will be the empirical density for wealth (and not the usual sub-densities which do not apply in the presence of an average wage $\tilde{w}(\tau)$).

-$$\tilde{w}(\tau) = u(\tau)b(\tau) + (1 - u(\tau))w(\tau) \tag{28}$$ we look at 2n interest rate paths and solve for densities of wealth after 22 years.
-We employ the 60 paths from the baseline model (left figure) but compute shares $p_j$ optimally.
+We display the density of wealth for pure capital income risk (at invariant labour income \tilde{w}) with (i) ex-ante heterogeneity and (ii) ex-ante and ex-post heterogeneity with two interest rate paths in app.
+C.3.1.
+When we add the third component of risky returns, financial types, we look at 2n interest rate paths and solve for densities of wealth after 22 years.
+We employ the 60 paths from the baseline model (left figure) but compute shares p_j optimally.
 The fit (shown in the right figure of fig. 7) is then 65.9%.

-Figure 7 The density of wealth for pure capital income risk at an invariant labour income $\tilde{w}$ with ex-ante and ex-post heterogeneity with 60 interest rate paths (left figure) and the overall density (right figure)
+Figure 7 The density of wealth for pure capital income risk at an invariant labour income \tilde{w} with ex-ante and ex-post heterogeneity with 60 interest rate paths (left figure) and the overall density (right figure)